wiotrek/ElectronicDiary4School/README.md

 * [Screens](#screens)

 ## General info :book:
 Simple app for management in school, for any size school.
-Available database on server has 14 classes with 1230 students, and 28 subjects.
+Curently database on server has 14 classes with 1230 students, and 28 subjects.
 Exist scripts which is ability generatetd schedule in specific time, if server doesnt have a limits.

 Server on heroku is suspend, so it needed a few time to execute.